-Collection Summary: Interviews of 72 artists, and transcripts for all but five, conducted by Arlene Jacobowitz for the Museum's "Listening to Pictures" program.
+Summary: Interviews of 72 artists, and transcripts for all but five, conducted by Arlene Jacobowitz, the Associate Curator for the Department of Painting and Sculpture at the Brooklyn Museum, between 1965 and 1968.
 The artists discuss their work in the museum collection.
-Also included with many of the interviews are edited versions of the tapes, approximately 2-3 min. in length, used as "audio-labels" in the "Listening to Pictures" installation.
+Also included are 38 edited excerpts of the interviews, approximately 2-3 min. in length, used as "audio-labels" in the 1968 "Listening to Pictures" installation at the museum.

-Biographical/Historical Note: Interview program begun by curator Arlene Jacobowitz in Spring 1965 with artists whose works were on exhibition at the Brooklyn Museum.
-"Listening to Pictures" was an exhibition works which incorporated excerpts from the tapes into the installation.
-It opened April 28, 1968, and was gradually disassembled, 1971-1973.
+The interview program at the Brooklyn Museum was begun by Arlene Jacobowitz in the spring of 1965 with artists whose works were on exhibition at the Brooklyn Museum.
+In 1968, excerpts from the interviews were incorporated into an exhibition entitled "Listening to Pictures," in which visitors could access the sound recordings using headphones while standing before the painting being discussed.
+The exhibition opened April 28, 1968, and was gradually disassembled, 1971-1973.

 This collection was donated to the Archives of American Art by Dierdre Lawrence of the Brooklyn Museum in 1989.